opensearch-project/data-prepper/examples/jaeger-hotrod/README.md

 You will see two indicies,

-* otel-v1-apm-span  - This index will store the raw traces.
+* otel-v1-apm-span  - This index alias will store the raw traces.
 * otel-v1-apm-service-map - This index will store the relationship between services.